tammojan/facet-calibration/README.md

 * doDDE_makefacets_v4.py - It requires a configuration file with some variables defined (example doDDE_makefacets_parset.py).

 Run the direction dependent calibration:
 * doDDE_v19_a2256.py - Old main script.
 It requires a configuration file with some variables defined (example a2256.parset).
+It is strongly recommended to switch to doDDE_v21_a2256.py.

 * doDDE_v21_a2256.py - Main script.
 Accepts wideband.
 It requires a configuration file with some variables defined (example a2256.parset).

 Reimage the field when the full facet calibration is completed: